RoepLuke/check_json/README.md

 | Multiple Nested | -a '{srv}->{www},{srv}->{mail}' -n "ok" -w "warn" -c "err"       | '{"srv":{"www":"warn"},{"mail":"ok"}}'              | WARN |

 ### Check a string/integer value with array of valid values and thresholds
-_The threshold of a value is only calculated if it is not equal to any valid value of the other kinds (normal and/or warning and/or critical)_
+_The threshold of a value is only calculated if it is not equal to any valid value of the other kinds (normal and/or warning and/or critical)._
-_The threshold definition of a result (normal/warning/critical) must be the first in an array of valid values_ COMMAND BASE: `./check_json.pl -u URL <COMMAND SUFFIX>`
+_The threshold definition of a result (normal/warning/critical) must be the first in an array of valid values._

+COMMAND BASE: `./check_json.pl -u URL <COMMAND SUFFIX>`
 | TYPE            | COMMAND SUFFIX                                                   | URL_RESPONSE                                        | RES  |
 | --------------- | ---------------------------------------------------------------- | --------------------------------------------------- | ---- |